CelesteClassic/newleste.p8/design/design_resort.md

 # Resort Write-Up

-This document features the writeup for the levels to be included in resort chapter of newleste.p8
+This document outlines the writeup for the levels to be included in resort chapter of newleste.p8

 # Levels